mikehadlow/mikehadlow.github.io/content/posts/2022-06-24-writing-dotnet-services-for-kubernetes.md

 Note that metrics will also be provided by OpenTelemetry (see logging above), so by the time you read this OpenTelemetry might well be the best option for metrics as well.

 ### Security

-Again with Kubernetes we want to offload as much of the details of security and authentication to the platform as possible.
-Generally you should trust communication inside Kubernetes.
+There seem to be two schools of thought on application security in Kubernetes.
+On one hand are those who suggest that everything in your Kubernetes cluster should be considered trusted and to do things like HTTPS termination and authentication and authorisation on ingress.
+This allows your application services to be simple HTTP servers that don't need to include components for these tasks.

+On the other hand, many people suggest adopting a zero trust approach within the Kubernetes cluster.
+There are obviously security verses complexity trade-offs on both sides of this debate.
+Which side you fall on will depend very much on the nature of your application and business.
-Build your services to serve plain unencrypted HTTP, do HTTPS termination and authentication on your ingress reverse proxy.

-Also, don't include any authentication in your services, instead use an authentication reverse proxy on ingress that can be shared by all your services.
+With the former approach, you build your services to serve plain unencrypted HTTP, do HTTPS termination and authentication on your ingress reverse proxy.
+For authentication use an authentication reverse proxy on ingress that can be shared by all your services.
 This post is very good on authentication proxies.
 It doesn't mention Kubernetes, but the principle is the same.
 [Authentication for multiple apps behind a reverse proxy](http://morganridel.fr/authentication-for-multiple-apps-behind-a-reverse-proxy) Another good read is [Authenticating API Clients with JWT and NGINX Plus](https://www.nginx.com/blog/authenticating-api-clients-jwt-nginx-plus/), which covers how to do this in detail with the commercial edition of Nginx.
 If your internal services need to know about internal services or roles etc, the proxy can translate JWT claims into HTTP headers.